JasperFx/marten/docs/events/storage.md

 <!-- endSnippet -->

 The full event data is available on `EventStream` and `IEvent` objects immediately after committing a transaction that involves event capture.
 See [diagnostics and instrumentation](/diagnostics) for more information on capturing event data in the instrumentation hooks.

+## Optional Indexes

+As of Marten 7.0, Marten is omitting indexes that aren't universally necessary, but you have the option to add some extra, pre-canned indexes.
+Right now the only option is to add a unique index back on the `id` column that would be useful for references to external systems like so:

+snippet: sample_using_optional_event_store_indexes